OpenDFM/MULTI-Benchmark/README.md

 Then, you can submit your result to our [evaluation page](https://opendfm.github.io/MULTI-Benchmark/static/pages/submit.html).

-You are also welcome to pull a request and contribute your code to our evaluation code.
+You are also welcomed to pull a request and contribute your code to our evaluation code.
 We will be very grateful for your contribution!

 **[Notice]** Thank you for being so interested in the **MULTI** dataset!
 If you want to add your model in our leaderboard, please fill in [this questionnaire](https://wj.sjtu.edu.cn/q/89UmRAJn), your information will be kept strictly confidential, so please feel free to fill it out. 🤗